comp590-19s/unc-comp-vm/README.md

 Additionally, to make it possible for you to *push* commits to GitHub repositories, you will want to generate a key pair that will authenticate you with GitHub.
 The following command will ask you a series of three questions, just press enter three times for now.
 The default location for the key is best and you do not need a passphrase to protect the key for now.

-    ssh-keygen -t rsa -b 4096 -C "kris@cs.unc.edu"
+    ssh-keygen -t rsa -b 4096 -C "the-email-@address-you-use-on-github.com"

 Finally, you will need to add the public key you just generated to GitHub in order for authentication to work.
 To do so, run the following command to print it to your screen.
 Select the output of this command, copy it (on Windows' Git Bash copy happens every time you select text with the mouse, on Mac's terminal press Command C), and continue with the next instructions:

     cat ~/.ssh/id_rsa.pub

 Now, log in to GitHub and navigate to your user's settings.
 Select "SSH and GPG keys" in the sidebar.
 Click the green "New SSH key" button.
-Title the key "COMP590 VM" and paste in your public key.
+Title the key "UNC CS VM" and paste in your public key.
 It should begin with `ssh-rsa`.

 ## 4. Exit and Halt the VM

-When you are done working on COMP590 related projects, you should halt the virtual machine correctly.
+When you are done working on course related projects, you should halt the virtual machine correctly.
 Simply closing your terminal will not halt the virtual machine, it will continue running in the background until you do.

     exit